3.2.1. Rules for selecting mapped objects

 Demolished or destroyed items that have been completely cleared away with nothing left on their previous site should not be drawn unless they are still visible on the satellite images being used.
 Furthermore, you should set Demolished as the value for the Condition attribute of the building.
 You should delete these items after the satellite images have updated.

 You can only draw mobile items (such as planes or military installations) if they become stationary (for example, as part of a monument or permanent museum exhibit) or are actually stationary (for example, permanently docked hotels or restaurants).

 For YME purposes, items that are mobile but are part of a larger stationary item belong to the main item's type.
-For example, planes, ships, and other museum exhibits are part of the “Culture, recreation” type (see sections 3.6.
+For example, aircrafts, ships, and other museum exhibits are classified under the “Culture and leisure” type (see Sections 3.6.
 Locations and 3.7.
 Territories).

 Moving items that are not actually movable (stationary floating hotels or floating restaurants, etc.) are drawn as buildings that belong to the corresponding category (restaurants belong to the “Culture and leisure” category, and berthing barges are classified as “Residential buildings”, etc.); see section 4.2.1.
 Building type.

 In some cases, employees (as part of individual tasks) may map, edit, and delete items in various layers to show large short-term events (such as festivals, sporting events, and so on).